 After successfully adding a role assignment, it will appear on the Users blade.

-- Select yes to confirm removal.
+- Select Yes to confirm the removal.

 Other tools to manage access